lama17/vibe-rater/README.md

 N/A

 5. Is there anything special we need to know in order to run your code?<br>
-Similarly to A3, a Spotify access token is needed to run our application!
+Similarly to A3, a Spotify access token (tokens.json) and client ID/secret (client_secret.json) is needed to run our application